subhashgunda/pcf-automation/README.md

 # PCF Automation Scripts and Tools

-This repository contains scripts that can be used to automate commercial Pivotal CloudFoundry deployments.
+This repository contains scripts that can be used to automate Pivotal CloudFoundry deployments.

 ## ```configure-ert``` script